How To File Bankruptcy for Free in Florida

 Attend Your 341 Meeting

-Your 341 meeting is sometimes called the creditors’ meeting or meeting of creditors.
-It will take place about a month or two after your bankruptcy filing.
 Even though it’s called a creditors’ meeting, don’t expect to see your creditors.
 They rarely show up for these meetings.

 Most Chapter 7 filers have simple cases and all their personal property is protected by an exemption.
 When this is the case, these meetings usually take less than 10 minutes.
 As long as you’re honest on your bankruptcy forms, you have nothing to worry about.
 We have a video to help you prepare for your 341 meeting.
 It runs through the general questions that the bankruptcy trustee will ask.
 Once your meeting is complete, you should receive your discharge within 60-90 days.

-Dealing with Your Car
+Deal With Your Car

 If you have a car, you need to list it on your bankruptcy forms.
 Even if you don’t drive the car every day or you don’t consider the car “your car,” if your name is on the title, you need to list it on your bankruptcy forms.
 Whether or not you’re going to be able to keep your car when filing bankruptcy depends on a few factors, including:

-• How much your car is worth,
+How much your car is worth

-• What exemptions you use.
 In Florida, the vehicle exemption covers up to $1,000 of equity you have in your car.
+If you don’t claim the homestead exemption, you may qualify for an additional $4,000 wildcard exemption, which can also be applied to your car or other personal property.
 We’ll discuss exemptions more later.

 If you’re financing your car, you have a few options to deal with your car loan.
 If your payments are current, you can reaffirm your car loan.
 If you reaffirm the loan, everything essentially stays the same.
 You keep the car and keep paying on the loan.